sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Rules%20LHS%20%26%20RHS%20(2).png)
 _Figure 6.
 A WHEN-THEN Rules example, which shows how, on the lefthand-side an asset attribute condition can be selected, while on the righthand-side the action is selected._

 The frequency on which rules trigger as well as a timer schedule can be set.
-See the examples below.
+The rule frequency, a dropdown on the upper right of each 'THEN' panel defines how frequent a rule can trigger.
+For example 'Always' means every time the lefthand side condition is triggered, but only after condition is unmet.
+The Timer schedule (right next to the title field of the rule) allows you to set an occurrence period as well as repeat that occurrence.
+The below example sets the rule to be active until June 20, only on weekdays from 8am till 11pm.

 ![Manager Rules Scheduler](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Rules%20Schedules%20(2).png)
 _Figure 7.
-The Rules trigger frequency (left) as well as time scheduler (right) allows for defining when rules are triggered and active_
+The Rules trigger frequency (left) as well as time scheduler (right) allows for defining when rules are triggered and active.
+The scheduled example sets the rule to be active until June 20, only on weekdays from 8am till 11pm._

 See the [WHEN-THEN Rules](https://github.com/openremote/openremote/wiki/User-Guide%3A-Use-When-Then-Rules) wiki for more details.

 ### Flow Rules

-Flow rules can be used to link and process attributes.
+Flow rules can be used to fill new attributes with processed other attributes.
 In the visual editor you can use `Input` (blue), `Processor` (green), and `Output` nodes, and wire them up.
 See the wiki [Flow Rules](https://github.com/openremote/openremote/wiki/User-Guide%3A-Use-Flow-Rules) for more details.
 The same scheduler as for WHEN-THEN rules is available for flow rules.

 ![Manager Rules Scheduler](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Flow%20%26%20Groovy%20(2).png)
 _Figure 8.
 Flow rules to process data (left) and Groovy rules for programming more advanced logic (right)_

 ### Groovy Rules

 Groovy rules are intended for more advanced processing and automation (see an example in figure 8, right).
-For more information see [Wiki on Groovy](https://github.com/openremote/openremote/wiki/User-Guide%3A-Create-Rules-with-Groovy-Editor).
+For more information see [Groovy Rules](https://github.com/openremote/openremote/wiki/User-Guide%3A-Create-Rules-with-Groovy-Editor).

 ### Global versus Realm Rules

 As an admin user of the system which can access all realms, you have the option to select 'Global' versus 'Realm' rules.
 Global rules allow you to use WHEN-THEN and Groovy rules, across realms.
-Realm rules are part of a single realm and can only access attributes within that realm.
+Realm users can only use Realm rules which are are part of their realm and can only access attributes within that realm.

 ## Insights

-The Insights view (only visible in the desktop version, see figure 4) allows you to create a single page report:
+The Insights view (only visible in the desktop version, (see figure 9) allows you to create a single page report:
 * Chart: allows you to select multiple attributes in the system and compare them (vertical comparison).
 By adding a second period you can also compare attributes for different time periods
 * Attribute panel: allows for picking individual attributes, eg. KPIs and see there current performance over a period, as well as their relative or absolute change.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Smart%20City%20-%20Insights.png)
 _Figure 9.
 The Insights view of the Demo Smart City, showing the soil temperature at Leuven Haven and a few random attribute panels._

-## Settings and accounts
+## Settings and access

+On the upper right of the Manager you see a Realm selector which allows switching between Realms (if you are an Admin user).
+Next to that the `:` dots give you access to a series of general settings as well as account access related settings.
+We will explain these here.

-### Interconnect Manager instances
+### Manager interconnect

+You can link multiple instances of OpenRemote (as Edge Gateways) to a single Central instance of OpenRemote.
+To do that you use the `Manager Interconnect` on the Edge Gateway instance and fill in `Hostname`, `Realm` (of the host), `Client ID` and `Client Secret`.
+On the Central instance you create an `Gateway Asset`, which generates the Client ID and Secret.
+See the [Edge Gateway documentation](https://github.com/openremote/openremote/wiki/User-Guide%3A-Edge-Gateway) for details.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Manager%20Interconnect%20(2).png)
 _Figure 10.
 Several OpenRemote instances can be interconnected, e.g. connecting multiple instances on edge gateways to one central cloud hosted instance.
 The Manager Interconnect page, used at the edge instances creates the keys (left) which are used on the central instance by adding Edge gateway Assets (right)._

 ### Languages

+OpenRemote currently supports 5 languages: English, German, Spanish, French and Dutch.

 ### Logs

+The logs views shares information, warnings and errors of the different activities of OpenRemote.
+You can use it to understand the behaviour of the whole platform or debug issues, e.g. when you are seeing error with protocols or rules.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Logs.png)
 _Figure 11.
 The Logs page to evaluate system behaviour._

 ### Account, Users, and Roles

+The account page brings you to a few pages where you can (re)set you personal information or password.
+You can also monitor your past sessions or enable TFA via an Authenticator (currently disabled).

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Account%20(2).png)
 _Figure 12.
 The account page which allows setting e.g. contact details (left) and reset passwords (right)._

+If you have the correct access rights (role) for it you can also create new Users for the selected realm and decide which roles they will get assigned.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Users%20(2).png)
 _Figure 13.
 Creating users for a selected Realm and assigning roles (left).
 Also service users are created here (right)_

+Same for the Roles.
+If you have the correct access rights you are allowed to create, adjust and enable roles.
+These roles define which parts of the system you are allowed to Read or Write to, e.g. system settings, assets, attributes, map, or rules.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Roles.png)
 _Figure 14.
 Roles can be defined which can be linked to individual users_

 ### Realms

+Only Admin users can create Realms.
+Realms are separated projects.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Realms.png)
 _Figure 15.
 Realms can be created to manage multiple independent projects within one OpenRemote instance_